 - When passing between the Three Sisters Islands and the VA shore team boats (4's and 8's) should be no more than 3 abreast, smaller boats no more than 4 abreast. - DS Crews should follow the curve of the VA shore and pick a course through the second arch from starboard of Key Bridge only after passing the Three Sisters Islands. - DS Exiting Key Bridge, crews should aim for the point of land on Roosevelt Island that is directly opposite Thompson Boat Center at the bend of the river. - US crews should go through the 2nd arch from DC on Key Bridge and aim for the Three Sisters Island that sits farthest towards the VA shore.
 The 1st arch of Key Bridge on the D.C. side is reserved for Potomac Boat Club crews who are landing. - US After passing through Key Bridge, crews should pick a point just to the port side of the Three Sisters Islands.
 Crews should work together so that they may pass the islands as closely as possible and still remain out of the path of crews headed downstream. - Three Sisters Islands to Key Bridge are very popular amongst all craft.
-At times, there are also many leisure boats moored in large groups (called "rafting"), which cause congestion and lack of vision up and down the river. - Paddlers: From Key Bridge/Washington Canoe Club, paddlers should stay on the DC shore side of the river to avoid too much congestion on the VA side of the river where rowers use the river.
+At times, there are also many leisure boats moored in large groups (called "rafting"), which cause congestion and lack of vision up and down the river. - Potomac Boat Club (PBC) crews and scullers: when launching from the PBC dock, athletes and coaches should proceed slightly upstream from the dock, towards the Washington Canoe Club (WCC), before turning to head across the river to head DS.
+Boats should be far enough from the WCC dock to not interfere with paddler launching and landing.
+Athletes and coaches should give special attention to crews headed US so as not to interfere with them and potentially compromise safety. - Paddlers: From Key Bridge/Washington Canoe Club, paddlers should stay on the DC shore side of the river to avoid too much congestion on the VA side of the river where rowers use the river.
 This includes staying on the DC shoreside of Three Sisters and Mile Rock.
 If paddlers need to use the VA side of the river, follow the rowing traffic pattern referenced in this document ("rules of the road", but specific to the travel lane on the VA side of the river).
 Paddlers should keep eyes, ears, and heads up for other boat traffic, including rowers, other paddlers, and motorboats.
 These boats can come up on paddlers (and vice versa) very quickly.